civet-software/CIVET-Django/djcivet_site/docs/forms.rst

 The ``class=class-name`` is required and specifies the name of the annotation class that the text-entry box is connected with; a class can be associated with multiple text-entry boxes.
-There are three standard
+There are four standard
 classes:

 -  ``nament``: named-enties, which are determined by capitalization

+-  ``geogent``: geographical locations, which are determined by a combination of prepositions and capitalization [#f7]_

 -  ``num``: numbers